 42. Hope Kiwi Lodge to Boyle Village: 8 hrs, 25 km (maps 93, 92)

 It is pleasant, easy walking down the side of the Hope River.
 Hope Shelter is a 6 bunk hut 2 hours down the track, and is really a hut rather than just a shelter.
 The track heads to the Windy Point car park but you need to turn left into the Tui Track before you descend too far down the hill.
 It is 4 hrs 45 from Hope Kiwi to the well-marked turn-off.
 The Tui Track (3 hrs 15) is easy walking through manuka scrub and long grass.
 There are two river crossings, over the Doubtful and then the more substantial Boyle River.
 If the rivers are going to be high then you could exit at the Windy Point car park and walk along the road.
 The Boyle Village is simply a group of houses off the road up from the Boyle River Outdoor Education Centre and there are no shops, nor cellphone reception.
-An alternative for resupply is to go to Reefton, 82 km to the west or Hanmer Springs, 54 km to the east, where there are shops and accommodation.
+An alternative for resupply is to go to Reefton, 82 km to the west or Hanmer Springs, 54 km to the east (including 10 km off the main highway), where there are shops and accommodation.
 Most TA walkers go to Hanmer Springs (which does have the attraction of hot pools to rest weary bodies), but you can send a bounce box to the Outdoor Education Centre and stay there.